2qx/future-bitcoin-cash/packages/app/src/routes/faq/+page.md

 Yes.

-While the amount of a coupon to lock can't be changed, the time remaining for a series changes every block.
+While the amount of a coupon to lock can't be changed, the time remaining for a series decreases every block.

 <p style="text-align: center;">
 <img src="/yield.svg" alt="chart showing changing yield rates" width="80%"/>